leeange/A-First-Look-at-Digital-Security/en/Front_Matter.md

 ![CC-BY-NC image]

 This work is provided under a Creative Commons Attribution-NonCommercial 4.0 International License.
-To access the full legal text of this licence, please visit https://creativecommons.org/ licenses/by-nc/4.0/
+To access the full legal text of this licence, please visit https://creativecommons.org/licenses/by-nc/4.0/.
+You can contribute directly to the content at https://github.com/AccessNow/A-First-Look-at-Digital-Security/.

 --------------